mikaelhg/kotlin-tensorflow-segmentation-poc/README.md

 libraries on that, and we'll kind of get a reasonable baseline for all the different kinds of libraries that are required for actual application development.

+It would be nice if the official libraries shipped in Maven JARs would be compiled with the same optimizations as the Python libraries.

+`org.tensorflow.Graph.importGraphDef(byte[])` should also support import from a stream, or an off-heap bytebuffer.

 ### Installation

 Requires SPECIFICALLY these library versions: